-null Are you thinking of getting a kitten?
+null Thinking of getting a kitten during lockdown?

-An advice guest blog by our cat welfare expert, Alice Potter.
+An advice blog by our cat welfare expert, Alice Potter.

 Kittens are sure to bring a great deal of joy into your home with their curious and playful nature but if you are thinking of getting a kitten (especially during these difficult times) there's a lot to consider before rushing into anything...

-Can you commit to providing a kitten with everything they need to live a happy, healthy life?
+Can you provide a kitten with everything they need to live a happy, healthy life?

-If you're thinking of getting a kitten then you will also need to spend time exposing them, in a very careful and positive way, to all the different types of people including, children and other animals, they're likely to encounter - as well as the many sights, sounds and smells.
+If you're thinking of getting a kitten, then you'll also need to spend time exposing them, in a very careful and positive way, to all the different interactions they'll likely have, including those with children and other animals.
+As well as, the many sights, sounds and smells they'll likely encounter.
 With the need to maintain social distancing from people outside of your household, this will be tricky.
 Find out more about early socialisation and habituation for kittens during isolation.

 Please take the time to consider whether you're prepared for all of this before bringing a new kitten into your life.
 If the answer is no, then getting a kitten - especially now - is probably not a good idea...

-On the 6 April, new legislation - 'Lucy's Law' - came into force which bans the sale of puppies and kittens in England from third-party sellers e.g. pet shops, traders or dealers.
+On the 6 April, new legislation came into force which banned the sale of puppies and kittens in England from third-party sellers e.g. pet shops, traders or dealers.

 This means that anyone wanting to buy or adopt must go directly to a breeder or rehoming centre.
 Despite this law, there are still unscrupulous people looking to deceive unsuspecting buyers.
 We have heard reports of people paying deposits for kittens only to find out that they never existed.
 There are also sellers looking to capitalise on people's desires for kittens and charging extortionate prices.

-If you do decide to go ahead and get a kitten then you need to be really careful and make sure that you don't get caught out.
-Defra has produced lots of information to help you get your pet safely.
+If you do decide to go ahead and get a kitten then you need to be really careful and make sure that you don't get caught out by an irresponsible breeder or illegal third party dealer.
+Defra has produced lots of information to help you get your pet safely and avoid being 'petfished'.